Low (David Bowie album): Critical reception

 Upon release, Low divided critical opinion.
 Rolling Stone's John Milward said that "Bowie lacks the self-assured humour to pull off his avant-garde aspirations" and found the album's second side weaker than its first, due to the band inflicting "discipline into Bowie's writing and performance".
 Another reviewer, Dave Marsh, gave Low two stars out of five, finding a lack of "thought" and "real songs", calling the majority of side two "as limpid as the worst movie soundtrack".
 He ultimately found the record a new low point for the artist.
-A reviewer for Record Mirror found the album boring at first listen, and upon repeated listens, felt Bowie had hit an "all time low", releasing an album that lacks a "genuine vision" with in cohesive music and few lyrics.
+A reviewer for Record Mirror found the album boring at first listen, and upon repeated listens, felt Bowie had hit an "all time low", releasing an album that lacks a "genuine vision" with incohesive music and few lyrics.
 NME's Charles Shaar Murray gave the album an extremely negative assessment, describing it as "a state of mind beyond desperation".
 He felt that the record encouraged the listener to feel down and offered no help in getting back up, stating, "It's an act of purest hatred and destructiveness.
 It comes to us in a bad time and it doesn't help at all."
 Murray ultimately asked, "Who needs this shit?"

 In The Village Voice, Robert Christgau found side one's seven "fragments" to be "almost as powerful as the 'overlong' tracks on Station to Station", but described "the movie music on side two" as banal.
 He revised his opinion on the second side after the release of "Heroes", writing that Low "now seems quite pop, slick and to the point even when the point is background noise".
-Christgau included it at number 26 on his "dean's list" of the year's best albums for the 1977 Pazz & Jop critics poll.
-Los Angeles Times critic Robert Hilburn found some of the album as "striking" and "satisfying" as Ziggy but felt the rest lacked mass appeal.
-Robin Denslow agreed, calling Low Bowie's "least commercial" yet "most experimental" work yet in The Guardian.
+Los Angeles Times critic Robert Hilburn found some of the album "striking" and "satisfying" as Ziggy but felt the rest lacked mass appeal.
+Robin Denslow agreed, calling Low Bowie's "least commercial" but "most experimental" work yet in The Guardian.